Skip to main content

 Flags

 The global --format flag (table / json / yaml / ndjson / quiet) is honoured.
-JSON / YAML / --filter paths bypass the table formatter and emit the raw entry list with run_id, agent_id, and entries.
+JSON / YAML / --filter paths bypass the table formatter and emit the raw entry list with run_id, agent_id, entries, and — when the run resolved one — the model it actually ran on.

 Examples